 Basic Bean Soup

-When I was first leaning my way around the kitchen and figuring out how to cook real meals for real people, I steered as far away from soup as possible.
+When I was first learning my way around the kitchen and figuring out how to cook real meals for real people, I steered as far away from soup as possible.
 For some dumb reason, making soup seemed really difficult.
 Maybe it had something to do with all those different ingredients swirled together in one pot.
 Where do you start?
 I was totally intimidated.

 After a few years of giving soup the silent treatment, though, I finally decided to figure it out.
 I quickly discovered that making soup is actually one of the easiest kitchen skills!
 Heat some olive oil, add meat if you want, saute a bunch of vegetables, add seasonings, cover with broth.
 Simmer, stir, repeat.